Hadfield, Derbyshire: Governance

 Hadfield does not have a parish council.

-The Member of Parliament for the High Peak constituency, since 2019, has been Robert Largan MP who represents the Conservative Party.
-His majority in the 2019 general election was 590 over the Labour candidate Ruth George.
+The Member of Parliament for the High Peak constituency, since 2024, has been Jon Pearce MP who represents the Labour Party.
+His majority in the 2024 general election was 412 over the Conservative candidate Robert Largan.

 Transport

 Hadfield lies within close proximity of the county boundary with Greater Manchester and some services are provided with this in mind.
 Though lying within Derbyshire and the East Midlands, some of Hadfield's transport facilities are managed by Transport for Greater Manchester.

 Railway

 The town is served by Hadfield and Dinting railway stations, on the Glossop line.
 Hadfield is the terminus, with most trains running first to Glossop and then reversing back through Dinting towards Manchester Piccadilly.
+Services are operated by Northern Trains.

 The railway, formerly known as the Woodhead Line, used to run through to Penistone and Sheffield, via the Woodhead Tunnel, but passenger services were withdrawn in 1970.
 Goods trains ran until 1981, when Hadfield became the terminus.
 The track to the east was lifted subsequently and has now been adopted as part of the Longdendale Trail footpath.